Installation with Docker

 Ubuntu 20.04 (LTS) x86_64

 The following system requirements are recommended:

 Machines with a minimum of 8 GB RAM for the Mainnet.

 Machines with a minimum of 8 GB RAM for the Testnet.

 Machines with a minimum of 40 GB HDD.

 The following dependencies are required to install and run Lisk Service with Docker.

-build-essential package alongside with several development tools.
+build-essential package alongside several development tools.